-You might have seen on certain websites that for registering, you will have to enter a password that matches the criterion set by the website (for example a password should be minimum 8 characters long, should contain lower and upper case letters etc).
-You can implement this feature in Windows 7 as well, using either Local Security Policy for Windows 7 Professional or Ultimate users or using elevated command prompt for users with other Windows 7 editions.
+You might have seen on certain websites that for registering, you will have to enter a password that matches the criterion set by the website (for example a password should be minimum 8 characters long, should contain lower and upper case letters, etc.).
+You can implement this feature in Windows 11/10/8/7 as well, using either Local Security Policy for Windows or using an elevated command prompt for users with other Windows 111/10 editions.

 Details of each of those options are listed below.

 Enforce Password History

 This security setting determines the number of unique new passwords that have to be associated with a user account before an old password can be reused.
 The value must be between 0 and 24 passwords.
 This policy enables administrators to enhance security by ensuring that old passwords are not reused continually.